Section 172 statement

 Our suppliers are experts in the wide range of products we source from them.
 Macro factors such as the increasing relevance of ESG and sector-specific changes seen in the development of modern methods of construction are raising expectations of us and our suppliers and creating opportunities.
 We aim to build strong supplier relationships and develop mutually beneficial, lasting partnerships that meet these expectations and seize these opportunities.

 Engagement with suppliers is primarily through a series of interactions and formal reviews.
 We also host regular conferences to bring suppliers and customers together to discuss shared goals and build relationships.
-In particular, colleagues across the Group met with 329 suppliers at the Group Supplier Conference in October 2021.
-Key areas of focus included innovation, product development, health and safety and ESG.
+Core suppliers joined the conferences hosted by the Group’s businesses in 2023.
+Online workshops were held for suppliers in July, September and October, focusing on decarbonisation, packaging and waste, and modern slavery.
+Between the workshops and individual supplier engagements, over 350 suppliers were supported by the Group sustainability team during 2023.
 The Board recognises that relationships with suppliers are important to the Group’s long-term success and is briefed on supplier feedback and issues on a regular basis.
-We have maintained regular contact with our suppliers safely throughout the Covid-19 pandemic.

 Communities and the environment

 Investing in sustainable growth means supporting and empowering the communities in which we operate.
 By ensuring we make a positive contribution, we can help build thriving communities and strengthen our business.
 We engage with the communities we operate in, to build trust and understand the local issues.
 Key areas of focus include how we can support local causes and issues; create opportunities to recruit and develop local people; and help to look after the environment.
+In 2023, we continued to work towards the long-term target for people development that we announced in 2022 for 10,000 people to successfully complete apprenticeships by 2030 (delivered both for the Group’s own colleagues and those in the wider industry).
 We partner with local charities and organisations at a site level to raise awareness and funds.
-The key issues and themes across local communities are reported back to the Board.
 The Group’s impact on the environment is a key focus for the Board.
-During 2021 carbon targets were set to support the Group’s leading ambitions on ESG.
-Further information is available in the Sustainability report on pages 52 to 71 and decision-making in practice regarding the carbon targets is set out below.
+During 2023 progress was made towards the Group’s targets for buildings and fleet (Scope 1 and 2) and for the supply chain (Scope 3).
+Further information is available in the Sustainability report on pages 30 to 49.

 The regulatory environment significantly impacts the success of our business.
 We believe it is important that those who can influence policy, law and regulation understand our views.
 We also want to share information and perspectives on areas that impact our businesses.
 We engage with the government and regulators through a range of industry consultations, forums, meetings and conferences to communicate our views to policy-makers relevant to our business.
-Key areas of focus are compliance with laws and regulations, health and safety and product safety.
+In 2023, Nick Roberts, Chief Executive, joined the Construction Leadership Council (CLC) board as industry sponsor for People and Skills.
+Key areas of focus during 2023 were around the skills gap, a national retrofit strategy, decarbonisation of specialist fleets and health and safety.
+The Group became a partner to the National Retrofit Hub in 2023 and is represented on each of its working groups.
 The Board is updated on legal and regulatory developments and takes these into account when considering future actions.

 Decision-making in practice

-One of the major decisions made by the Group this year was to commit to and publish new industry-leading, SBTi-approved carbon targets, including Scope 3 carbon, in line with a 1.5°C pathway.
-This was to meet increasing stakeholder expectations around carbon and, recognising our role as market leader, to set the bar for the industry.
+One of the major decisions made by the Group this year was to strengthen the Group’s involvement and investment in Retrofit.
+This was to meet increasing social housing customer requirements and upcoming consumer requirements relating to the retrofitting of their buildings to improve energy and thermal efficiency, reduce carbon, reduce utility costs and improve health and comfort.
+Recognising our role as leading partner to the industry, the Group has further developed its retrofit plans and retrofit basket of goods, as well as joining the National Retrofit Hub, investing in bespoke retrofit projects with customers and recruiting new dedicated team members to drive this agenda forward.
 In making this decision the Board considered the interests of and the impact on all stakeholders.
 To provide insight into the approach taken by the Board, a summary of stakeholder views and conclusions is set out below.